 And these trans fats are found in the vegetable oils you see on the shelves, which have a very LONG and unnatural shelf-life.
 They are ALSO found in most baked goods because they’re cheap and extend the shelf-life of these packaged products.

-Bad For Heart Disease & Cholesterol Levels
+Bad For Heart Health & Cholesterol Levels

-Polyunsaturated fats are promoted to help lower the “bad” LDL cholesterol (lipoprotein), however … they ALSO decrease the more important, beneficial “good” HDL cholesterol (lipoprotein) as well and to a great extent — so, what’s the point?!!
+Polyunsaturated fats are promoted to help “bad” LDL cholesterol (lipoprotein), however … they ALSO decrease the more important, beneficial “good” HDL cholesterol (lipoprotein) as well and to a great extent — so, what’s the point?!!

 Eat More Healthy Fats